TalalAlsaiaari/ft_irc/README.md

 	outstanding data in the channel has been consumed.
 </details>

+# Connection registration

+The recommended order of commands during registration is as follows:

+1. CAP LS 302
+2. PASS
+3. NICK and USER
+4. Capability Negotiation
+5. SASL (if negotiated)
+6. CAP END

 # Random Info dump

 From Karim use rawlog to see commands and expected replies "/help rawlog"